Git-Logs/Client/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (once it is made)
+This project is licensed under the MIT License